-A HIFU procedure that delivers good results will inevitably be uncomfortable.
-A proper HIFU can be painful at higher energy levels – even with numbing cream, some patients still feel the discomfort.
-At Mizu, we add on local numbing injections before performing the HIFU for more comfort – and this can only be done by a doctor.
+An ultrasround anti-aging procedure that delivers good results is inevitably uncomfortable.
+A proper HIFU is painful at higher energy levels – even with numbing cream, some patients still feel the discomfort.
+At Mizu, local numbing injections are provided for more comfort, and this can only be done by a doctor.

-- Minimal discomfort during the HIFU procedure, even at high energy levels
+- Minimal discomfort during the procedure, even at high energy levels

-- Best results; as we can perform the HIFU at the necessary power for each individual, especially for patients who cannot tolerate high energy levels with just numbing cream.
+- Best results as we perform it at the necessary power for each individual.
+(Especially for patients who cannot tolerate high energy levels with numbing cream alone.)

-A HIFU that claims to be painless does not generate enough energy to deliver efficient results.
-This in turn means that there will not be sufficient collagen stimulation or fat reduction for results.
+A painless HIFU does not generate enough energy to deliver efficient results.
+This in turn means insufficient collagen stimulation or fat reduction for results.
 Sometimes, no pain really means no gain.

 4. How long before I see the results?

 A proper HIFU takes 3 month to see the best results – however, short term results might be visible due to the heat causing some tightening.

 If it requires more than 1 session, it is NOT a proper HIFU.

 Due to its high energy, the HIFU is done once every 1 – 1.5 years.

 Spa-grade treatments usually require 3 or more sessions.
 Even with more sessions, results are not as significant as a proper HIFU due to its lower energy output.